richelbilderbeek/k3reviews/Reviews/EyaHoya.md

 This song does not have (non-moronic) lyrics, the melody suggests the song is about partying.
 Personally, I would only play this song at my funeral when I want the guests to leave.
-While being alive, I immediatly remove this song from my playlist.
+While being alive, I immediately remove this song from my playlist.

 K3 should understand that their strength is in the lyrics!